Integrating Over-the-Air Federated Learning and Non-Orthogonal Multiple Access: What Role can RIS Play?: Conclusion

 \section{Conclusion}

-In this paper, we first proposed a novel RIS-aided hybrid network, which effectively integrated AirFL and NOMA into an elastic framework by leveraging the RIS to flexibly change the channel conditions of hybrid users for the on-demand adjustment of signal processing order.
-Specifically, we investigated an intractable resource allocation problem of the RIS-aided hybrid network by jointly optimizing the transmit power, receive scalar, and phase shifts for hybrid rate maximization while meeting the given QoS requirement as well as the MSE tolerance.
-To address this challenging mixed-combinatorial optimization problem, we invoked the alternating optimization to tackle the decoupled non-convex subproblems by iteratively adopting approximation techniques such as DC programming, SCA, and SDR method.
-Besides, regarding the reduced subproblems of transmit power allocation and receive scalar design, the exact closed-form solutions were derived.
+In this paper, we proposed a novel RIS-aided hybrid network to effectively integrate AirFL and NOMA into an elastic framework.
+The role of RIS is twofold: \rmnum{1}) efficiently enhance the channel condition and networking coverage that may be unfavorable due to complete blockage, and \rmnum{2}) flexibly change the channel gains of hybrid users to achieve an on-demand decoding order that is efficient for NOMA, for AirFL, and for the combination of both.
+Specifically, we investigated an intractable resource allocation problem of the RIS-aided hybrid network by jointly optimizing the transmit power, the receive scalar, and the phase shifts for hybrid rate maximization while meeting QoS requirements as well as MSE tolerance.
+To address this challenging mixed-combinatorial optimization problem, we devised an alternating optimization algorithm to tackle the decoupled non-convex subproblems by iteratively adopting approximation techniques such as DC programming, SCA, and SDR methods.
+Besides, regarding the reduced subproblems of transmit power allocation and receive scalar design, the optimal solutions were derived in closed form.
+Furthermore, the complexity and convergence performance were analyzed.
 Finally, simulation results demonstrated that the proposed RIS-aided network can simultaneously serve hybrid users on the entire bandwidth effectively, and the achievable hybrid rate can be significantly enhanced by tuning the RIS judiciously.

 \appendices